cctweaker/ESPlights/README.md

 Soon to be available from https://3dstar.ro in PCB, kit (PCB + components) or fully assembled form.

 The ESP-01 / ESP-01S from AI Thinker is used to control one MCP23017 16bit IO expander.
-On each channel there are 1 optotriac and 1 triac to controll mains powered lights.
+On each channel there are 1 optotriac and 1 triac to control mains powered lights.
 Each channel can switch up to around 600W without any special cooling but total power draw should be considered.

 The controller must be placed after a 10A circuit breaker so total power should not exceed 2300W in Europe.
 Please conform to your local regulations!
 If all channels are used equally, this corresponds to about 137W per channel, enough for 9 x 15W LED bulbs per each channel or a total of 144 15W LED bulbs.